 Giving consent for your teen's licence application

 Parental or guardian consent is required for anyone under 19 who is applying for a driver's, motorcycle or commercial licence.
-To speed things up, bring a completed Parent/Guardian Consent form to to your teen's appointment at the driver licensing office.
+To speed things up, bring a completed Parent/Guardian Consent form to your teen's appointment at the driver licensing office.
+(The form is a fillable PDF.
+You can complete the form on your computer, print it and bring it with you.)

 We understand parents are busy.
 If you're not able to come to a driver licensing office with your teen, you can